Long Beach, California: Long Beach Marathon

 The Long Beach Marathon is run every year in October throughout the City of Long Beach.
 The annual event includes a variety of races including a Kids Fun Run, a Bike Tour, 5K, Half Marathon and Full Marathon.
 All races begin and end around the Shoreline Village area of downtown Long Beach.
 25,000 runners and cyclists participated in the 2013 festivities drawing nearly 50,000 people attending the event overall.
 The full marathon is a fast Boston qualifying course passing through sandy beaches, Belmont Shore, and the Cal State Long Beach campus.

 Baseball

-The Long Beach State 49ers baseball team has been playing since 1954.
+The Long Beach State Dirtbags baseball team has been playing since 1954.
 They play at Blair Field, across the street from Wilson High School.
 They are called the Dirtbags by many fans and is the team's official nickname.

 Basketball

 Long Beach was the home of the American Basketball League team Long Beach Chiefs during the 1962/1963 season.
 They played in the newly opened Long Beach Arena.

 The minor league American Basketball Association team, the Long Beach Jam, played in the Walter Pyramid (a pyramid-shaped gym) on the Long Beach State campus) from 2003 to 2005.

 The Southern California Summer Pro League is a showcase for current and prospective NBA basketball players, including recent draft picks, NBA players working on their skills and conditioning, and international professionals hoping to become NBA players.
 The league plays in the Pyramid-on the Long Beach State campus during July.

+The Long Beach Blue Waves of The Basketball League (TBL) have played at Santiago High School since 2022.